ZhiGroup/terminology_representation/README.md

 ## Dependencies

-Python: 3.7+
+This Repo mainly utilized the code from our [Pytorch_EHR Repo](https://github.com/ZhiGroup/pytorch_ehr), therefore all required packages are the same used for that Repo including

-Pytorch 1.5.0
+  * Python 3.7+

-Tensorflow 1.13.1+
+  * Pytorch 1.4.0 +

-Pandas
+  * Pandas

-Pickle
+  * Pickle

-tqdm
+  * tqdm

-pytorch-transformers
+  * sklearn

-Google BERT
+  * Matplotlib / Plotly (for visualizations)

 ## Contact